CarlosVargasF/Community_Discovery_algorithm_comparison/README.md

 algos_list     : list or str, Algorithm's names to compare.
 If str, it must be a space-separated string containing the algorithms. methods_list   : list or str, Evaluation metric's names to use.
-If str, it must be a space-separated string containing the metrics. benchmark_type : str, The type of benchmark graphs to use. case_list      : list or str, Specific benchmark cases to use.
+If str, it must be a space-separated string containing the metrics. benchmark_type : str, The type of benchmark graphs to use. case_list      : list or str, optional, Specific benchmark cases to use.
 If str, it must be a space-separated string containing the cases.
 ```

 **Supported CD algorithms and evaluation metrics**